harryho/blog-hugo/content/cache/golang/go-program-lang.md

 ## Integers

 Go’s numeric data types include several sizes of integers, floating-point numbers, and complex numbers.
 Each numeric type determines the size and signedness of its values.
 Let’s begin with integers.

-Go provides both signed and unsigned integer arithmetic.
+Goprovides both signed and unsigned integer arithmetic.
 There are four distinct sizes of signed integers—8, 16, 32, and 64 bits—represented by the types int8, int16, int32, and int64, and corresponding unsigned versions uint8, uint16, uint32, and uint64.

 There are also two types called just int and uint that are the natural or most efficient size for signed and unsigned integers on a particular platform; int is by far the most widely used numeric type.
 Both these types have the same size, either 32 or 64 bits, but one must not make assumptions about which; different compilers may make different choices even on identical hardware.